saikeerthan-14/saikeerthan-14/README.md

 ## Hi there 👋👋,

-### I'm Sai Keerthan Palavarapu, Working as 👨‍💻 Software Engineer in EquBot.
+### I'm Sai Keerthan Palavarapu, Working as 👨‍💻 SDE II at CityMall.
 Interested in Problem Solving, Algorithm Design, always keen to learn new things, I enjoy diving into research.
 -------

 ## 🧐 About me

 - 🏄‍ I’m Quick learner and expert in handling critical tasks
-- 🔭 I am currently working as SE-1 in EquBot with 1 year of experience.
+- 🔭 I am currently working as SDE-2 in CityMall.
 - 🌱 I love to code and love to talk about space science especially Einstein theory of relativity.
 - 🔭 I’m currently learning Python Django.
 - 👯 I’m looking to collaborate on Competative coding